-WASTE WATER
+WASTE WATER Introduction

-- 11.16 There are 24 wastewater treatment works located within and serving the Bassetlaw study area under the responsibility of Severn Trent.
-As some of these works have the potential to be impacted by development, a review of the wastewater network was undertaken in the Water Cycle Study. - 11.17 Table below shows the Wastewater Treatment Works within Bassetlaw.
+11.16 There are 24 wastewater treatment works located within and serving the Bassetlaw study area under the responsibility of Severn Trent.
+As some of these works have the potential to be impacted by development, a review of the wastewater network was undertaken in the Water Cycle Study.